sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-approval-flow/codejam-05-spa-approval-flow.md

     ![Show instances](showinstances.png)

-    Since this process instance added notifications and approval step, it won't automatically be completed and you will see it with the default filter.
+    Since this process instance added notifications and an approval step, it won't automatically be completed and you will see it with the default filter.

     ![Running process](images/test-2.png)